vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 >
 > - **Victor Miclovich**, my Mentor, for his insights, composure and experience.
 His invaluable assistance helped make this project reality.
 > - **Anderson Gonçalves** for taking the time to meet me and talk about this project, for tips and incredible insights, but above all, for his friendship.
-> - **Camila Severo de Araujo Leite (Camichu)** for her overall help on creating the app, pointing out features and layout of the website.
 > - **CI Mentors** for helping me identify and define problems.
 > - **CI staff** for their care and affableness, and for always make sure I was in the right path.
 > - **Slack Community** for their help with my code, for support and to make me feel part of the community.